Skip to content

 Advanced Configuration

-For fine-grained control over connection pools, schema names, and timeouts.
+For fine-grained control over connection pools, schema names, queue defaults, validation, and S3 durability behavior.

 use pgqrs::Config;